nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 to reapply the initial changes!
 * Performing multiple `undo` commands may confuse you as to which <em>undoable</em> command you are undoing and how your WorkBook currently looks like!
+* Tracked WorkBook versions will reset once you `exit` the application!

 </div>

 ### 6.8.
 Redoing your previous command: